microsoft/OMS-docker/health/HealthOnboarding.md

 The following documentation outlines the steps required to upgrade an existing cluster onboarded to a Log Analytics workspace running the omsagent, to an agent running the workflow that generates health monitor signals into the same workspace.

 ## Script
-We have a handy script which can onboards your AKS clusters to a version of the agent that can generate the health model.
+We have a handy [script](https://github.com/Microsoft/OMS-docker/blob/dilipr/kubeHealth/health/HealthAgentOnboarding.ps1) which can onboard your AKS clusters to a version of the agent that can generate the health model.
 Read on to find out more

 #### Script Prerequisites
 * script should run in an elevated command prompt